Uzbekistan Country Report

 The government is very likely to use force to suppress civil unrest and against militant groups such as the Islamic Movement of Uzbekistan (IMU) and its offshoots.
 While steering clear of the Russia-dominated Collective Security Treaty Organization (CSTO), Uzbekistan is an enthusiastic member of China-led Shanghai Cooperation Organization (SCO), as evidenced by the fact that Tashkent hosts SCO's Regional Anti-Terrorist Structure (RATS).
 Increased border defence mitigates risks of militant incursions from neighboring Afghanistan following the departure of coalition forces.
 President Mirziyoyev's renewed efforts to resolve border delimitation problems with Kyrgyzstan and Tajikistan reduce the likelihood of trans-border shootouts between border guards as was the case before.

 The government uses harsh methods to suppress civil unrest, as evidenced by the violent dispersal of the protests in Andizhan in 2005.
 Increased criminalisation of participation in unauthorised demonstrations, coupled with the use of force for crowd control purposes, has had a mitigating impact on social protests in Uzbekistan.
 Although isolated and primarily economically motivated protests do occur, they are typically quickly contained.
-Ethnic unrest accompanied by small-scale property damage occasionally engulfs disputed border areas with neighbouring Kyrgyzstan and Tajikistan, but it is unlikely to escalate.
+President Mirziyoyev's efforts to normalise relations with neighbouring Kyrgyzstan and Tajikistan significantly mitigate the likelihood of ethnically motivated communal violence in disputed border areas.
 Firm state control of unions makes wildcat strikes very unlikely.

 Vaccinations required to enter the country